memfault/interrupt/_drafts/ota-delta-updates.md

 }
 ```

-The next four fields are function pointers which expect File I/O functions.
+The next four fields are function pointers that expect File I/O functions.
 On
 POSIX systems you can simply pass `fread`, `fwrite`, and `fseek`, and define
 `JANPATCH_STREAM` as `FILE`.
 However, we are on a bare metal system and will
 need to implement our own.
 I'll call this module Simple File I/O or `simple_fileio`.

-We need our `simple_fileio` module to be able to read data from our memory
+We need our `simple_fileio` module to be able to read data from our
-mapped `bin` file, and both read and write data from/to our firmware slot in
+memory-mapped `bin` file, and both read and write data from/to our firmware slot
-flash.
-We'll also need to keep track of seek offsets as we go to comply with the
+in flash.
+We'll also need to keep track of seek offsets as we go to comply with
-POSIX-like API.
+the POSIX-like API.

 First, we'll create a new type to encapsulate all of that state and serve as our
 `JANPATCH_STREAM` type.
 We'll call it `sfio_stream_t`: